Ismoil10/alicargo-crm/README.md

 Alicargo CRM is a comprehensive system for managing orders, reports, employees, and customer interactions.
 The project consists of various modules designed to handle specific functionalities, with all modules organized under the /modules folder.
 AJAX files are located in the /ajax folder.

-Key Technologies
+Main Technologies
 Frontend: HTML, CSS, Bootstrap, JavaScript, jQuery
 Backend: PHP, MySQL
-Additional Tools: AJAX
+Additional Tools: AJAX, Cron Job

 Project Structure